Generating Charitable Receipts

 Filtered Receipts

-You can also print a selected subgroup of all outstanding receipts with the Receipt à Filtered Donors option.
-This brings up a window where you can select criteria based on the Donor (a value of Category 1, a value of Category 2, or some text found in Other Info 1, 2, or 3) or criteria based on individual Donations (a minimum donation Amount or a donation Category).
+This brings up a window where you can select criteria based on the Donor (a value of Category 1, a value of Category 2, or some text found in Other Info 1 through 6) or criteria based on individual Donations (a minimum donation Amount and/or a donation Category), or a range of donation dates.
 All donors and donations matching all entered criteria, which haven't yet been included on a receipt, will have the receipts generated for them.
-Like Receipt à All Donors, this will print at most 500 receipts at a time.
+Like Receipt ⇒ All Donors, this will print at most 500 receipts at a time.
 Please read the help page on Generating Filtered Receipts for full details on this option.

 Duplicate and Corrected Receipts

-If you have already distributed the receipts and a donor calls up and says that they lost their receipt, or there is a correction to the data in their receipt, you may not just issue another original copy of the receipt (because an unscrupulous donor could submit both to the government!).
+If you have already distributed the receipts and a donor calls up and says that they lost their receipt, or there is a correction to the data in their receipt, you may not just issue another original copy of the receipt (because an unscrupulous or careless donor could submit both to the government!).

 If there was a correction needed (one of the donations comprising the receipt was deleted, and/or new donations were added that you want to be included etc.) it instead adds the word "Corrected".
 The duplicate or corrected receipt has the same receipt number as the original.

-Receipt Mailing Labels and Envelopes
+Receipt Mailing Labels and Envelopes (and Not Window Envelopes!)

 Issues with Including Descriptions in the Details Section of the Receipt

-If you have selected the option in Maintenance à Receipt Options to print the donation Descriptions in the details section of the receipt, and you have long descriptions, they may wrap onto two lines, because there is not enough room across the line for the complete description.
+If you have selected the option in Maintenance ⇒ Receipt Options to print the donation Descriptions in the details section of the receipt, and you have long descriptions, they may wrap onto two lines, because there is not enough room across the line for the complete description.
 In some odd cases, where the description is just almost long enough that it needs to wrap, the program may get a bit confused and leave space for two lines of description, even though it does not actually put anything on that 2nd line.
-Sorry, this is something I can't do anything about.
+Sorry, this is something we can't do anything about.
 It just looks a bit odd visually.

 Sections of the Receipt

 The bottom part of the receipt optionally includes details of all individual donations included on that receipt, and also optionally includes a summary of donations by category.
 If you are including the details section, and you are not including the Cheque No or Description in the details, then if there is more than one donation included in the receipt, they will be printed in two columns to save space.
 If you include the Cheque No or Description, the details section is too wide to be printed in two columns.
-(Which sections are included, and which fields are included if you include the details section, are determined by settings in the Maintenance à Receipt Options window.)

 Split Receipting: Total vs. Eligible Amounts

-Another issue regarding receipts is related to the entry of the Eligible Amount for Donations.
-I am not aware that this applies to anywhere other than Canada.
 An example of when you might enter the Eligible Amount is a fundraising dinner.
 Suppose the donors buy tickets costing $100 for a fundraising dinner, and the actual cost of providing the dinner to your organization is $40.
 That means that only $60 of the donor's donation is eligible to be included on a charitable receipt.
 The way you enter this is to enter $100 for the Total Amount, and $60 for the Eligible Amount.
 The Eligible Amount is what the donor can claim on their taxes.
+The $40 (the value of what the donor received) is called the "Advantage".

-Note: As of late 2006, there are new Canada Revenue Agency (CRA) regulations with regard to this situation, which they call "split receipting".
+Note: As of late 2006, there were new Canada Revenue Agency (CRA) regulations with regard to this situation, which they call "split receipting".
 They require the separate display of the following fields on a receipt:

 - the total cash amount of the donation received by the charity